 Leah’s Yard dates from the second half of the nineteenth century, originally known as the Cambridge Street Horn Works (presumably making handles for table cutlery) and later named after Henry Leah, who made die stamps here from 1892.
 It’s an intact example of a Sheffield “Little Mesters” works, brick workshops with generous windows for light and external stairs on a long narrow site running back from the street.

 Cambridge Street was originally Coalpit Lane, when Sheffield’s craftsman trades crowded into the town centre.
-Yet even in its heyday this area was not uniformly industrial: the Bethel Chapel and its Sunday school are only a few doors down; across the road, the John Lewis site was the Albert Hall, Sheffield’s most imposing concert hall.
+Yet even in its heyday this area was not uniformly industrial: the Bethel Chapel and its Sunday school are only a few doors down; across the road, the John Lewis site was occupied by the Albert Hall, Sheffield’s most imposing concert hall.

 This place witnesses the rich, vibrant diversity of life in Victorian industrial towns.
 The phrase “cheek-by-jowl” doesn’t begin to express it.
 Ruth Harman & John Minnis, Pevnser Architectural Guides: Sheffield (Yale University Press 2004), pp 98-100, contains a description of Leah’s Yard, pointing out that the eighteen workshops in Leah’s Yard were occupied by a dram-flask manufacturer, hollow-ware and silver buffers, a palette-knife hafter, a steel-fork manufacturer, a silver-ferrule maker, brass and german-silver turners, an electroplate manufacturer and a cutler.
 This is how it looked at the end of the twentieth century: Leah’s Yard Sheffield: 10 photos looking back at famous city centre site at heart of major development | The Star.

-In the meantime, thanks to Sheffield’s excellent e-newspaper, The Tribune, here is a link to drone footage showing the state of progress in the summer of 2023: The countdown is well and truly on!
+In the meantime, thanks to Sheffield’s admirable e-newspaper, The Tribune, here is a link to drone footage showing the state of progress in the summer of 2023: The countdown is well and truly on!
 The frame for the new-build section of Leah’s Yard is up and all around us The Heart of The City is… | Instagram.

 Update: This well-written article in the online Sheffield Tribune puts the redevelopment of Leah’s Yard in context as the surrounding improvement scheme comes to fruition: Can Heart of the City bring life back to Sheffield city centre? (sheffieldtribune.co.uk).